 Step 3: Research the companies you are interviewing with and the industries they are in.
 See suggested resources for company and industry research below.

-Step 4:Talk to Liz, second-year students, and alumni about jobs, companies, and interviewing.
+Step 4:Talk to Michael, second-year students, and alumni about jobs, companies, and interviewing.

 Pay attention to advice on how to contact alumni and potential employers.
 Learn how to craft an engaging message to get your foot in the door.
 You want to make a good first impression!